Table of Contents[Hide][Show]

-Since Cabrillo National Monument doesn’t sell food, pack a picnic to enjoy overlooking to the water.
-Remember the refillable water bottles and fill up at the Cabrillo National Monument Visitor Center.
+Since Cabrillo National Monument doesn’t sell food, pack a picnic to enjoy while overlooking the water.
+Remember your refillable water bottles and fill up at the Cabrillo National Monument Visitor Center.

 Located on Point Loma in San Diego, the peninsula that shelters Coronado Island, the Cabrillo National Monument feels secluded from the rest of San Diego.
 Its address is 1800 Cabrillo Memorial Dr.

 Limited parking at tide pools.
-More parking near Cabrillo Visitor Center.
+Find more parking near Cabrillo Visitor Center.

 - Be mindful of the posted signs and know the tide times.